cajigaslab/Thalamus/docs/joystick_intro_task_guide.md

 - static style: `target_color` plus `target_opacity`, used while the cursor is outside the target
 - active style: `target_active_color` plus `target_active_opacity`, used immediately when the cursor enters the target

 The active style switch is deterministic visual feedback and does not depend on the animation settings.
-The animation settings still control optional effects such as the hold progress ring and success pop.
+The animation settings still control optional effects such as the hold progress ring, success pop, and success particle burst.

+The hold progress ring is drawn more prominently when enabled, using the active target color plus contrast outlines so hold progress remains visible across different target colors. `show_success_particles` enables a short radial burst at successful target completion.
+These effects still respect the animation master switch and the target-animation switch.

 The Target Layout Editor now supports two complementary ways of building layouts: